 - Best Artist Impersonations

 These will get you started, and the sky is the limit.
 The key here will be less emphasis on singing talent and more on showmanship and daring-spirit.
 Once you've hosted karaoke once at your company retreat, it will become a staple team building activity for years to come.

-Cooking classes are one of our favorite team building activities for a retreat.
+Cooking classes are one of our favorite team building activities for a companyretreat.
 The options are endless - we have had groups make fresh pasta in Florence, ceviche in Cartagena, poutine in Quebec City, there are too many to list!
 The classes are not only fun, but also an opportunity to tie in local culture and have your group test out some new cuisine (or beverages!).

 Furthermore, enjoy the cost-savings of combining the price of a meal and an activity all in one!
 We find it works best if you divide up into smaller teams, with each making one dish.
 Afterwards the group can come together to sit-down and enjoy the meals they just made.
 Alternatively you can make it a competition to see who can make the best dish!
 Either way it will be a great time, and really bring your team together.